Committee details

 · Customer experience and insight.

-· Democratic services and governance.
+· Democratic services, governance.

 · Communications and Social Media relations.